 Penal Code 289 PC is the California statute that defines the crime of “forcible penetration with a foreign object.”

-A prosecutor must prove the following to convict a person of this crime:
+A prosecutor must prove the following to convict you of this crime:

-- the accused committed an act of sexual penetration with another person,
+- you committed an act of sexual penetration with another person,

 - the penetration was accomplished using a foreign or unknown object,

 - the penetration was without the other person’s consent, and

 - the offense was committed through the use of force or violence.